Azure/azure-powershell/src/StorageMover/docs/New-AzStorageMover.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`STORAGEMOVER <IStorageMover>`: The Storage Mover resource, which is a container for a group of Storage Mover agents and projects.
+`STORAGEMOVER <IStorageMover>`: The Storage Mover resource, which is a container for a group of Agents, Projects, and Endpoints.
   - `Location <String>`: The geo-location where the resource lives
   - `[Tag <ITrackedResourceTags>]`: Resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.